simone98dm/gruff-css/README.md

 # Gruff.css
 ### A personal css kit

-I want to create a simple and `gruff` css kit to use for my personal project.
+I want to create a simple and 'gruff' CSS kit to use for my personal project.

-In this initial phase I will use some components or names from the big css kit online (Bootstrap, Spectre, ecc...)
+In this initial phase, I will use some components or names from the big CSS kits online (Bootstrap, Spectre, etc...)